 Spuddy, my BMW M-Coupe.
 There are others like it but this is mine.

 Seems my cars all spend a little time at Simply Clean in Lafayette CO.
-Tyler, the owner applied a full hood PPF as well as a ceramic coat.
+Tyler, the owner applied a full hood PPF as well as a ceramic coat to preserve the paint's condition.
 My S52 powered M-Coupe is the slowest variant of the M-Coupe.
-It cost less than the faster versions, but It has other great qualities.
+It cost less than the faster versions, but It has other qualities of its own.
 So I spent less coin, comparatively, and still achieved total immortality and dominance at Colorado Cars and Coffee.

 Why want the slower example of the M-Coupe?
 I didn’t, but I did rationalize it pretty well once I pulled the trigger.
-It was probably $15,000 less money, and much more reliable/low maintenance.
+It was probably $15,000 less money, and much lower maintenance.

-The US 1999-2000 M-Coupe had the S52 motor.
+This US 1999-2000 M-Coupe has the S52 motor.
 If you’ve enjoyed any second generation E36 M3 then you know this 240hp motor is still very entertaining.
-While the power’s not mathematically impressive, the intoxicating crescendo of its acceleration certainly is.
+While the power’s not mathematically impressive by today's standard the crescendo of its acceleration certainly intoxicating.
 Moreover, the reliability has come to be legendary.

 I did need some data points to trash talk about faster S50 or S54 M-Coupes.
 So I started my Googling.